OGtrilliams/katacoda-scenarios-old/replicated-demo/step3.md

   analyzers: []
 ````

 This is the starter framework of our check.
-You can run the check as-is with the command `kubectl preflight ./preflight.yaml`{{execute}} but you won't get much return as we have not specified any `analyzers`.
+You can run the check as-is with the command `kubectl preflight ./preflight.yaml`{{execute}} however this won't return much useful info as we have not specified any `analyzers`.

-What are `analyzers`?

-`Analyzers` are `YAML` specifications that define a set of criteria and operations to run against data collected in a `preflight` check or support bundle.
-Each `analyzer` included will result in either `0` or `1` outcomes.
-If an `analyzer` produces zero outcomes, it will not be displayed in the results.

 To begin, let's edit `preflight.yaml` to add an `analyzer` under `spec:` to verify that Kubernetes is up to date: